 Hello!
 Greetings from Colorado, it is Mindi again from My Love 2 Create.
 Sometimes I get inspiration for projects from other sources and sometimes they come because of necessity.
 Today’s post is one of necessity, but not for me…for my little sister, a Kid Storage Bench.

-My sister and her family surprised us this week with a short visit and we were thrilled to have them here!
+My sister and her family surprised us this week with a short visit.
+We were thrilled to have them here!
 She has 4 adorable little girls 5 and under…yeah I know, crazy, but oh so cute!

-Since I was gearing up for a project and was quite stumped on what to do, she was helping me by thinking of things that she needed.
+I was gearing up for a project and was quite stumped on what to do.
+So she was helping me by thinking of things that she needed.
 That was all I needed…a spark, a direction.

-Several months back my father in law texted me a photo of this lounge chair/bed and asked me if I wanted it, his neighbor was throwing it out, and it was from Pottery Barn.
+Several months back my father in law texted me a photo of this lounge chair/bed.
+He asked me if I wanted it, his neighbor was throwing it out, and it was from Pottery Barn.
 Yes please.

 The only problem, this thing was huge, and there was no way it was going to fit in my van.
 Since I just wanted it for the wood, he cut it up for me.